 - Go outside more often

-- Maintain a regular sleep schedule (going to bed and waking up at the same time)
+- Maintain a regular sleep schedule (go to bed and wake up at the same time)

 - Nap responsibly (no more than 20 minutes)